cis-ds/course-site/content/notes/r-markdown.markdown

 R Markdown documents contain 3 major components:

 1. A **YAML header** surrounded by `---`s
-1. **Chunks** of R code surounded by ``` (triple-backticks)
+1. **Chunks** of R code surrounded by ``` (triple-backticks)
 1. Text mixed with simple text formatting using the [Markdown syntax](/homework/edit-readme/)

 Code chunks are interspersed with text throughout the document.
 To complete the document, you "Knit" or "render" the document.
-Most of you proably knit the document by clicking the "Knit" button in the script editor panel.
+Most of you probably knit the document by clicking the "Knit" button in the script editor panel.
 You can also do this programmatically from the console by running the command `rmarkdown::render("example.Rmd")`.

 When you **knit** the document you send your `.Rmd` file to [`knitr`](https://yihui.name/knitr/), a package for R that executes all the code chunks and creates a second **markdown** document (`.md`).
 That markdown document is then passed onto [**pandoc**](http://pandoc.org/), a document rendering software program independent from R. Pandoc allows users to convert back and forth between many different document formats such as HTML, `\(\LaTeX\)`, Microsoft Word, etc. By splitting the workflow up, you can convert your R Markdown document into a wide range of output formats.